 This car buying internet guide is the most informative in depth article ever published about motor vehicle buying and selling.
 Authored by a retired used car dealer, Doc will guide you through the process for a smooth rewarding experience 😉

 There are indeed some very good used car deals on the net.
 Unfortunately that good deal is usually several states away.
 If the cars price seems unrealistically low chances are there is a good reason for it.
 Don’t be taken advantage of!

-Don’t buy or sell automobiles online without reading our used car buying guide! 😉
+Don’t buy or sell automobiles online without reading Docs used car buying guide! 😉

 Buying a car from a private seller: Beware of private sellers that buy and sell vehicles without being licensed.
 Flipping vehicles from one owner to another.
 This kind of seller is an unlicensed used car dealer AKA the Curbstoner.

 Example of a curbstoner.
 Buyer A the curbstoner buys a car from a little old lady in a local newspaper.
 Instead of going to the DMV and transferring that title into his name the curbstoner resells the car to Buyer B.

 Buyer B prints his name in on the back of the title but does not go to the DVM and transfer the title into his name.
 Instead buyer B has done a few repairs and cleaned the car up. then decides to sell it.

 In this situation buyer B becomes seller B and sells the car to Buyer C who is in another state.
 Seller B crosses his name out on the back of the title and writes Buyer C’s name over his crossed out name.

 Seller B then hands the title to Buyer C who takes it to his tag office to transfer the title.
 The title clerk takes one look at that crossed out name and rejects the title for transfer.